Ground Water Rule

 - compliance monitoring for systems that are sufficiently disinfecting drinking water to ensure that the treatment is effective at removing pathogens.

 What is a sanitary survey?

 A sanitary survey is review conducted by the state that looks at critical components of a public water system.
 At TCEQ, the Regional staff perform Comprehensive Compliance Investigations to meet the EPA's sanitary survey requirement.
-The sanitary survey provisions in this rule build on existing state programs established under the 1989 Total Coliform Rule and the Interim Enhanced Surface Water Treatment Rule and give states the authority to define eight specific components that must be reviewed during a survey (to the extent that they apply to the individual water system being surveyed):
+The sanitary survey provisions in this rule build on existing state programs such as the Total Coliform Rule and the Interim Enhanced Surface Water Treatment Rule and give states the authority to define eight specific components that must be reviewed during a survey (to the extent that they apply to the individual water system being surveyed):